Charlie and the Chocolate Factory (film): Pre-production

 During pre-production, Burton visited Dahl's former home in the Buckinghamshire village of Great Missenden.
 Liccy Dahl remembers Burton entering Dahl's famed writing shed and saying, "This is the Buckets' house!" and thinking to herself, "Thank God, somebody gets it."
 Liccy also showed Burton the original handwritten manuscripts, which Burton discovered were more politically incorrect than the published book.
 The manuscripts included a child named Herpes, after the sexually transmitted infection.

 Lurie's script received a rewrite by Pamela Pettler, who worked with Burton on Corpse Bride (2005), but the director hired Big Fish screenwriter John August in December 2003 to start from scratch.
 Both August and Burton were fans of the book since their childhoods.
 August first read Charlie and the Chocolate Factory when he was eight years old, and subsequently sent Dahl a fan letter.
-He did not see the 1971 film prior to his hiring, and when asking Burton if he should go back to watch it, August recalled "Tim almost leaped across the table and told me not to."
+He did not see the 1971 film prior to his hiring, and when asking Burton if he should go back and watch it, August recalled "Tim almost leaped across the table and told me not to."
 In terms of the screenwriting process, August said "I literally went through the book with a highlighter and I would save even like little bits of scene description as much as I could, just so it would be as Roald Dahl-y as possible."
 Charlie and the Chocolate Factory took three and a half weeks to write.
 Burton and August incorporated many parts of the book that were absent from the 1971 film adaptation, including the construction of the Indian Prince's chocolate palace, the inclusion of Charlie's father, and Veruca Salt's attack by squirrels.